 Sir Finley Mrrgglton

-- Consider what Bob is offering to you at turn one before you choose your hero power.
+- Consider what Bob offers to you at turn one before you choose your hero power.

 - Do not be afraid to use his hero power when it is around 6-8 gold.
 You do not need his full hero power to be effective.

-- Since mid-range taunt builds are effective as of Patch 20.0, skipping tier four and jumping straight to tier five is a strategy I only recommend if you have triples ready to be made.
+- Skipping tier four and jumping straight to tier five is a strategy I only recommend if you have triples ready to be made.

-- Do not force doing your opponent’s build if you already have one established.
+- Do not force your opponent’s build if you already have one established.

-- Do not use your hero power in the early stages of the game, as it is usually not worth it.
+- Do not use your hero power in the early stages of the game, as it is rarely worthwhile.

 - I only really recommend playing this hero when there are Murlocs and Mechs available, so you can make your Amalgadon have poison and divine shield.